SeguiNLAND FACULTY & STAFF

 marsha.dunn@seguinlandinstitute.org

-• Matt is committed to supporting the meaningful growth of young people.
+Matt (he/him) is committed to supporting the meaningful growth of young people.
 Matt is a licensed school counselor who spent 13 years at Boston College High School in Dorchester, Massachusetts providing college and guidance counseling.
 Prior to working at BC High, Matt spent close to a decade working with teens in both teaching and counseling capacities.
 His work included teaching at a high-school in Honduras, serving as Senior Field Staff at a wilderness-focused therapy program, and co-leading a Dept of Education grant-funded initiative “Year 13” focused on providing educational and career counseling to struggling high-school age students.
 He received his Masters in Education from Boston University.

 matt.weeman@seguinlandinstitute.org

-• Elin is passionate about experiential and place-based education and building community.
+Elin (she/her) is passionate about experiential and place-based education and building community.
 She spent a decade as Associate Director and Art Teacher at Community Schools, a recreational program run by Cambridge DHS in partnership with the Cambridge Public School System.
 Prior to this, she taught at-risk youth through hands-on programming at Breckenridge Outdoor Education Center, worked as Senior Field Staff at a wilderness therapeutic program for teens, and spent time teaching in Peru.
 Her commitment to community building has led her to found two programs focused on supporting female and nonbinary teens in the Boston Area: Urban Explorers, a highly-accessible summer program that connects teens to opportunities for growth and support in their local community; Real Circles which emerged during COVID in response to the need to find alternate models for building and sustaining deep and authentic support networks for teens.
 Her community-focused work has also included connecting Hurricane Katrina Evacuees with local supports and working to lift up Cambridge families via a home visiting program sponsored by Cambridge Public Schools.

 elin.weeman@seguinlandinstitute.org

-Jenny’s 14 years as an outdoor guide have brought her all over the globe leading backpacking, sea kayaking, cultural exchange, winter adventure, and river expeditions from the Peruvian Andes to the wild waters of Maine, her chosen home.
+Jenny’s (she/her) 14 years as an outdoor guide have brought her all over the globe leading backpacking, sea kayaking, cultural exchange, winter adventure, and river expeditions from the Peruvian Andes to the wild waters of Maine, her chosen home.
 Her award-winning writing has appeared in magazines across the country.
 She's currently working on her debut book project, Finding Petronella, which traces her 2014 solo trek across Finland following the footsteps of a legendary woman beyond the Arctic Circle.

 Jenny's good life is helping people find their voice through creative writing.
 When she's not writing, teaching, or adventuring, you can find her playing ultimate frisbee or disc golf, cold dipping in the winter ocean, or choreographing flashmobs.
 She never leaves home without a trusty pair of adventure pants and a waterproof ukulele.